 DiffSeg30k: A Multi-Turn Diffusion Editing Benchmark for Localized AIGC Detection

-- The introduction of DiffSeg30k marks a significant advancement in the detection of AI-generated content (AIGC) by providing a dataset of 30,000 diffusion-edited images with pixel-level annotations.
-This dataset allows for fine-grained detection of localized edits, addressing a gap in existing benchmarks that typically assess entire images without considering localized modifications.
+• The introduction of DiffSeg30k marks a significant advancement in the detection of AI-generated content (AIGC) by providing a dataset of 30,000 diffusion-edited images with pixel-level annotations.
+This dataset enables fine-grained detection of localized edits, addressing a gap in existing benchmarks that typically classify entire images without considering specific modifications.

 — via World Pulse Now AI Editorial System